 Planning a family ski holiday?
-Finding the best resorts to cater to multiple generations isn't exactly child's play.
-You'll inevitably want a resort with great ski schools, and a range of ski-in, ski-out accommodation, for easy access to the slopes.
-But the non-skiing activities are equally important, whether that's scenic dog sledding sessions or afternoons at a water slide-filled indoor pool.
+Finding the best resorts to cater to multiple generations isn't exactly child's play—you'll inevitably want a resort with great ski schools, a range of ski-in, ski-out accommodation for easy access to the slopes, and plenty of non-skiing activities, whether that's scenic dog sledding sessions or afternoons at a water slide-filled indoor pool.
 After all, there's nothing worse than the kids getting bored.

 One of the most family-friendly ski resorts in the Three Valleys, Saint Martin de Belleville feels more like a traditional alpine village than a ski resort, and reminders of its origins as a farming community are everywhere—whether it’s the restaurants tucked into refurbished barns, or the ancient wooden bachals (troughs) in the village’s centre.
 An eight-seater gondola and six-seater chairlift provide easy access to the Three Valleys’ best slopes, and there’s a beginners’ area (with both a drag lift and a magic carpet) in the centre of the village.

 When it comes to accommodation, you’ll find plenty of family friendly chalet hotels and self-catering apartments, although we’d also recommend the four-star Hotel Lodji, which opened in 2021.
 Perched at the bottom of the village’s nursery slopes, a convenient distance from the nearest ski hire shop and the morning meeting point for ski lessons, the hotel has a combination of family rooms and self-catering apartments.
 Its facilities include a swimming pool, steam room, and fitness room.

 Read our full Saint-Martin-de-Belleville ski resort guide for more info.